cangjie-bot/cangjie_docs/docs/tools/source_en/cmd-tools/cjpm_manual.md

 [source-set.socketSelection.weird]
     src-dir = "./socketSelection/weird"
-    condition = [ "feature.os.linux", "feature.os.windows" ] # Practically impossible condition to meet
+    condition = [ "feature.os.linux", "feature.os.windows" ] # 1Practically impossible condition to meet

-# This source set will be selected as fallback
+# 1This source set will be selected as fallback
 [source-set.socketSelection.other]
     src-dir = "./socketSelection/other"
 ```